towersvault/shinpokered/ips_patches/Guide_to_New_Player_Functions.md

 Be sure to purchase a reasonable stock of healing items to counter the increased attrition.

 **Big EXP Gains**
-The Catch-Up Booster bonus does compound with other 1.5x EXP bonuses in the game.
+The Catch-Up Booster bonus compounds with other 1.5x EXP bonuses in the game.
-With this is in mind, turn on the level scaling and do trainer rematches in SET mode to gain lots of EXP.
+With this is in mind, activate level-scaling and do trainer rematches in SET mode to gain loads of EXP.

 **Training in Post-Game Without Battling**
 Here is an alternative to grinding out battles in the post-game.